AnatalioNickles/Team-4-Hack-A-Thon/README.md

 * Alter Ego: Anatalio
 * Speciality: Dev Ops
 * Hidden Power:
-* Catch Phrase: "I'm the guy in the chair."
+* Catch Phrase: "Chillin' like a villian."

 Any suggestions on how to improve the Insanity Quiz will be record and investiagted.
 Once identied are confirmed, the puppies in your local area will be kicked, the hand brake lines on all bicycle will be cut within a 5 block radius, and everytime you park in a public space for the next 5 years, you vehicle will be enclosed with a circle of Wal=Mart or Target shopping buggies. #tryme